vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 One must impose the deities Ḍ ā, etc., mistresses of the constituent elements of the body, on the *viṣuddha* , heart, navel, *svādhisthāna* , *mūl* \[ *ādhāra* \], and *ājñā* \[ *cakras* \]. //30// They are to be visualized exactly through meditation on the feet and on the *li ṅga* and the

 102
-belly, on the heart and on the root of the arms, associating them with Amṛ tā, etc., O Mistress of the gods\! //31//
+belly, on the heart and on the root of the arms, associating them with Amṛtā, etc., O Mistress of the gods\! //31//

-*viśuddhau hṛ daye nābhau svādhiṣṭ hāne ca mūlake* /
+*viśuddhau hṛdaye nābhau svādhiṣṭ hāne ca mūlake* /

 *ājñāyāṁ dhātunāthāśca nyastavyā ḍ ādidevatā ḥ * //30//

-*amṛ tādiyutā ḥ samyag dhyātavyāś ca sureśvari* /
+*amṛtādiyutā ḥ samyag dhyātavyāś ca sureśvari* /

-*pāde li ṅge ca kukṣau ca hṛ daye bāhumūlayo ḥ * //31//
+*pāde li ṅge ca kukṣau ca hṛdaye bāhumūlayo ḥ * //31//

 The “deities Ḍ ā, etc.” are a group of secondary goddesses, or Yoginīs, the name of the fi rst one beginning with *ḍ a* .
 They are: Ḍ ākinī, Rākinī, Lākinī, Kākinī, Sākinī, and Hākinī.
 They are traditionally considered the regents of the *dhātus* , the seven constituent elements of the body, of which the commentary here quotes only six: skin, blood, fl esh, fat, marrow, and

 semen, 6 because the YH associates them with six bodily *cakras* only.

-Amṛ tā is the fi rst of a group of sixteen *śaktis* or Mothers \( *mātṛ kās* \); their names are enumerated in a passage of the *Svacchandasa ṅgraha* quoted in the Dī\(p.
+Amṛtā is the fi rst of a group of sixteen *śaktis* or Mothers \( *mātṛkās* \); their names are enumerated in a passage of the *Svacchandasa ṅgraha* quoted in the Dī\(p.
 238\).

 All these deities are placed mentally on the imaginal body of the offi ciating adept by an *āntaranyāsa* , an inner imposition, which is a mental rite; this is explained in the commentary, which also says that the *dhyāna* , the mental visualization of all the deities, can be found “in another *āgama* .”

-Starting with the right foot and ending with the left foot, one must impose the signs of the zodiac, Aries, etc., with the phonemes \[of the *mātṛ kā* \], O Parvatī\! //32//
+Starting with the right foot and ending with the left foot, one must impose the signs of the zodiac, Aries, etc., with the phonemes \[of the *mātṛkā* \], O Parvatī\! //32//

 *dakṣiṇaṁ padam ārabhya vāmapādāvasānakam* /